Home / OLSAS Application Guide / OLSAS – University of Ottawa

 Some applications to our Faculty of Law must also include:

-• Supporting documentation, where applicable (Access & Equity applicants and General – Special Circumstances applicants)
+• Supporting documentation, where applicable (as appropriate for Access & Equity applicants and General – Special Circumstances applicants)

 • World Education Services (WES) Certificate (for applicants in any category who obtained a degree or degrees outside of Canada or the United States)